 - Before submitting a report, faculty and staff may consult with a member of the BIT.
-However, completing a BIT form may still be required following the consultation. - The report will be reviewed by the Vice President of Student Affairs or her/his designee to decide if the BIT team should meet immediately or address the issue at its regularly scheduled meeting. - The faculty or staff member who submits the information will receive an acknowledgement from the Vice President of Student Affairs confirming the appropriate response has been or is being made. - Faculty and staff submitting a report should not expect detailed information about the disposition of their submission because the issue may involve due process or confidentiality rights of the student. - Faculty and staff should submit additional reports as new concerns arise or as behavior is repeated, even if they have done so before.
+However, completing a BIT form may still be required following the consultation. - The report will be reviewed by the chairperson or her/his designee to decide if the BIT team should meet immediately or address the issue at its regularly scheduled meeting. - The faculty or staff member who submits the information will receive an acknowledgement from the chairperson confirming the appropriate response has been or is being made. - Faculty and staff submitting a report should not expect detailed information about the disposition of their submission because the issue may involve due process or confidentiality rights of the student or employee. - Faculty and staff should submit additional reports as new concerns arise or as behavior is repeated, even if they have done so before.
 A single incident may not be sufficient enough to take action, but a pattern of incidents may require an institutional response.